tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0/index.md

 </div>

-We can note that the Dream and Torgersen islands have a narrower panel because they don't have the Gentoo penguin with low bill depths.
+We can note that the Dream and Torgersen islands have narrower panels because they don't have the Gentoo penguin with low bill depths.

 ### Layer layout

-We've added the argument `layer(layout)`, which can be used to give instructions to facets on how to handle the data.
+We've added the argument `layer(layout)`, which instructs facets on how to handle the data.
 Generally speaking, facets or custom layouts are free to interpret instructions as they see fit, so it is not set in stone.
 Nonetheless, we've come up with the following interpretations for [`facet_wrap()`](https://ggplot2.tidyverse.org/reference/facet_wrap.html) and [`facet_grid()`](https://ggplot2.tidyverse.org/reference/facet_grid.html).

 -   `layout = NULL` (the default) uses the faceting variables to assign data to a panel.
 -   `layout = "fixed"` repeats the data for every panel and ignores faceting variables.